Urine Output Calculator

 To calculate the urine output rate, you'll need the following data:

-4. The urine output – the volume of urine collected during the given period of time.
+The urine volume – the volume of urine collected during the given period of time.

-• Our calculator will let you know if your patient suffers from oliguria (peeing less than usual) or polyuria (passing water way too often).
+Our calculator will let you know if your patient suffers from oliguria (peeing less than usual) or polyuria (peeing abnormally high volumes of urine).

 Now it's time to go one step further.
 Check your patient's bladder volume and calculate the urine anion gap using the bladder volume calculator and the urine anion gap calculator, respectively.